elixirschool/elixirschool/lessons/en/basics/basics.md

 Don't worry if you don't understand every expression yet, but we hope you get the idea.

 ## Basic Data Types

+Let's our exploration of Elixir by starting with the basic data types that are available to us.

 ### Integers